sjdayday/protection-simulation/protection/Readme.txt

 * Dynamic: each agent lives one period; if its payoff is below a *survive* threshold, it dies, otherwise it has a single descendant.
 If its payoff is higher, above a *thrive* threshold, it has two descendants.
 * Peasants inherit the protection proportion of the parent.
 * Equilibrium:  average payoffs to bandits and peasants are equal, within a tolerance.
-* Optionally, bandits may prey upon multiple peasants; peasants will then be preyed upon by multiple bandits
+* Optionally, bandits may prey upon multiple peasants; peasants will therefore be preyed upon by multiple bandits
+* Support for an evolutionary game theory comparison to the simulation using exactly three strategies:  "bandit", "high" (peasant with high protection), "low" (peasant with low protection)

 This is a bare-bones initial version.
 Future versions will include:
 * Local interaction of agents on a spatial grid, through Repast or Mason